Olster1/olster1.github.io/md_files/windows-keyboard-input.md

 In this article we're going to walk through getting input from the user's keyboard on Windows.
 We'll also go through how to store it and use it in our game.
 Let's Go!

+#ANCHOR_IMPORTANT https://github.com/Olster1/windows_tutorials/tree/main/windows_keyboard_input You can see all the code for this article here

 #HR

 ##Contents